 I felt alone from day one.
 It was my job to care for everything: household, kids, finances, food…everything.
 And, when I would get frustrated and tell him that he needed to help me he would excuse my issues as irrational…and then he would go back to laying in front of the television.

-Soon, our family unit was divided and his children had formed a coup and decided that there were no longer coming to our home.
-My husband, who did nothing to help me parent them for the first four years of our marriage, decided that I was to blame for their rejection of our family and deep wounds formed in both of our hearts.
+Soon, our family unit was divided and his children had formed a coup and decided that they were no longer coming to our home.
+My husband–who did nothing to help me parent them for the first four years of our marriage–decided that I was to blame for their rejection of our family; and, deep wounds formed in both of our hearts.